+Important information

-The full Regulations for Students can be found at: [www.bath.ac.uk/regulations](http://www.bath.ac.uk/regulations)
+The full Regulations for Students can be found at:

+www.bath.ac.uk/publications/regulations-for-students

 Registration Status

 Note that only registered students may use the University's facilities, such as email, Moodle and the Library.
 You will be asked to register online at the start of your programme of study and then to re-register at the start of every academic year thereafter until you have completed your programme.
 It is a requirement that you register when asked to do so.
 Tuition fees for each academic year are payable at registration in full or in instalments.